vanderbilt-data-science/sql-for-ds/day_1.md

 LIMIT 5

 ----------------
-**TIP: Always make it a habit to individually list all column names in the case something changes in the backend:**
+**TIP: Always make it a habit to individually list all column names in the case something changes in the backend**
 ----------------

 SELECT product_id, product_name